-Top Email Security Risks Heading into 2021 - How To Set Your Business Up for Safety & Success
+Top Email Security Risks in 2021 - How To Set Your Business Up for Safety & Success

 - by Brittany Day

-Ten months into this unprecedented pandemic, there has been a seismic shift in the way businesses operate.
-With a large portion of the global workforce now working remotely, businesses’ reliance on cloud email has reached all-time high - and so has the digital risk that users and organizations face online daily.
+With a large portion of the global workforce now working remotely due to the pandemic, businesses’ reliance on cloud email has reached all-time high - and so has the digital risk that users and organizations face online daily.
 Cloud email has become a favorite target among cyber criminals, who are exploiting frequent misconfigurations, inadequate built-in protection and the inherent uniformity of cloud platforms to steal sensitive data and deliver dangerous malware in sophisticated, evasive attack campaigns.

-With the new year approaching, we’ve identified the most dangerous email security trends putting businesses at risk of suffering a cyberattack or a breach heading into 2021:
+We’ve identified the most dangerous email security trends putting businesses at risk of suffering a cyberattack or a breach in 2021:

 - The digital attack surface has increased with the proliferation of Office 365 and Google Workspace for business.

 - Phishing scams are more sophisticated and evasive than ever.

 - Ransomware risk has skyrocketed with the emergence of Ransomware-as-a-Service (RaaS).

 - CEO fraud is a growing threat to all employees and executive team members.

 - Cybersecurity needs to be to be a top priority in 2021 and beyond, as COVID-related attacks have positioned cyber thieves to distribute dangerous phishing scams exploiting the latest trends.